jerbear2008/hidetext/README.md

 Hidetext is based on and is compatible with [jasonkimprojects/zerosteg](https://github.com/jasonkimprojects/zerosteg).
 It is has a really good explanation on how the encoding works.

 ## Download
-[Download](https://j.tiny.us/hidetext) and run HidetextClient.exe, then minimize the pop-up.
-Close it to stop.
+[Download](https://github.com/jerbear2008/hidetext-source/raw/main/Hidetext.exe) and run Hidetext.exe anywhere.

 ## How to use
 Select text, then press Ctrl + E (encode), and input some secret text to hide within.

 The hidetext will be copied to your clipboard.
 Select hidetext, then press Ctrl + D (decrypt) to reveal the secret text.

+The window will show a list of all the encodings and decodings that you can copy from.

 ## Compiling
-Use the latest version of AHK to compile hidetext.ahk to hidetext.exe, then run the iexpress command as admin, and use the hidetext.SED file to compile.
-I used resource hacker to change the output file's icon to the included search.ico.
+Use the latest version of AHK to compile Hidetext.ahk to Hidetext.exe.
+I used resource hacker to change all the output file's icons to the included search.ico.

 ## Notes
 You can also use the [ZeroSteg](https://nosajmik.codes/zerosteg/) converter to create and decode hidetext.
-This file was created with the Win10 iexpress command and contains a compiled AHK Exo file and a JS file that Exo loads.
-The detections on VirusTotal are because it is unsigned and listens to keystrokes and the clipboard.
+This file is a modified AHK Exo file and an embedded JS file that Exo loads.
+The detections on VirusTotal are because it is an unsigned compiled AHK file, which are commonly used by script kiddies.